TobiasLoader/Home/index.md

 #### [1.
 Supervised Deep Neural Network](https://tobiasloader.github.io/Supervised-Deep-Neural-Network)

 This was my first neural network algorithm, which I initially wrote in Python during Christmas of 2018.
 A few months later I converted it to P5.js in order to include a GUI – enabling the user to easily choose certain properties of the network, such as the number of hidden layers and the number of nodes per layer.
 The relatively trivial task I set the network was to learn to recognise the highest number from a list of random numbers between -1 and 1.
-In use, it is important that the number of numerical inputs is equal to the number of nodes in the input layer.
+In use, it is important that the number of numerical inputs into the nodes in the input layer is the same as the number of nodes in the output layer (i.e. a 1:1 mapping).

 NB: I referred to a continuation of this project in my personal statement, namely the [reinforcement learning neural network](#1-training-a-reinforcement-neural-network) described below under the 'Projects In Progress’ section.